 Stepping Out for the Night

-Once the girls were asleep, Eve and I decided to step out for a bit and visit a neighbor for some low-key "garage karaoke."
+Once the girls were asleep, Eve and I decided to step out for a bit and visit someone nearby for some low-key karaoke.
 Nothing fancy—just music, laughter, and a chance to be adults for a little while.

 It felt good to laugh.
 To sing.
 To not be "on" for anyone else.